iRapha/irapha.github.io/blog/_posts/2020-07-09-tear-down-our-statues.md

 One’s willingness to sacrifice their own acknowledgement is the ultimate test of their commitment to their ideals.
-Other’s struggling to reconcile their feelings towards one’s great ideas and their flawed personalities is a testament to the power of their ideas.
+Other’s struggling to reconcile their feelings towards one’s great ideas and their flawed personalities is a testament to the power of those ideas.

 Ultimately, insisting on creating another Great Man myth is a selfish endeavor.
 Trying to personify our great ideas into ourselves is a net negative -- for the